c3d/xl/doc/HANDBOOK_2-evaluation.md

 When this happens, a new context is created with _bindings_ for the formal parameters to the value passed as an argument in the statement.
-This new context is called a _local context_ and will be used to evaluat the definition associated with the declaration.
+This new context is called a _local context_ and will be used to evaluate the definition associated with the declaration.

 For example, the local context to evaluate the definition of `circumference Radius:real` would be: